hoobs-org/core/docs/developing-plugins.md

 > This differs from the main ./bin/homebridge script.
 This starts only Homebridge for plugin development.

-When you load a path, Homebridge(X) will actually add a symlink to the modules directory.
+When you load a path, HOOBS will actually add a symlink to the modules directory.
 This is done to get the exact same behavior as production.
 Therefore your plugin will have access to all packages the parent and other plugins have.

 ## Server & Interface Plugins

 Your plugin can contain one or both types of plugins.
-Server plugins are loaded into the Homebridge(X) service, like typical Homebridge plugins.
-These plugins are supported by both Homebridge and Homebridge(X).
+Server plugins are loaded into the HOOBS service, like typical Homebridge plugins.
+These plugins are supported by both Homebridge and HOOBS.

 Interface plugins are plugins that are loaded into the interface.
 Your plugin can contain both a server and interface plugin.
 The vanilia Homebridge server will simply ignore the interface plugin.